-Cross-tethered devotional posts to help folks escape the trap of religious moralism by coming alive to the wonder, beauty, and transforming power of God's grace in the risen and reigning Jesus.
+Cross-tethered devotional posts and online resources designed to help folks avoid the trap of religious moralism by coming alive to the wonder, beauty, and transforming power of God's grace in the risen and reigning Jesus.

 Because even a little grace makes a big difference.